When is it a good time for website redesign

 But do not let that little statistics deter you in any way.
 Creating a customer profile isn’t that complex a task if you’re careful and meticulous in your approach.
 The trick isn’t in giving a product or service that you think is a godsent for your customers, but the other way round.

 It is in identifying your valuable customers, doing in-depth survey on their needs and designing your products and services around those needs to be more customer centric.
-Remember, this isn’t about you, it is all about your customers and you have to listen to them if you wish to succeed.
+Remember, this isn’t about you, it's all about your customers and you have to listen to them if you wish to succeed.